 This bill will continue to support all of our corrections staff across the state.
 Corrections Victoria's vision is for safer prisons, safer people and safer communities.
 Their mission is to create a safer, smarter system with a skilled and supported workforce that enables people in their care to make better decisions.
 Corrections Victoria is home to and responsible for over 3000 staff and operates Victoria's adult prison and post-sentence system.
 It runs 15 correctional facilities across Victoria.
-Thirteen of them are for male prisoners and two for female prisoners.
+Thirteen of them are for male prisoners and two are for female prisoners.
 Six prisons are maximum security, five are medium-security prisons and four are minimum-security prisons.
-These prisons, for the record, include Barwon; Melbourne Assessment Prison, the MAP; the Metropolitan Remand Centre, MRC; Port Phillip Prison; Western Plains; Fulham medium security; Beechworth minimum security; Judy Lazarus Transition Centre; Langi Kal Kal minimum security; Dame Phyllis Frost, the women's prison; and also Tarrengower.
-As of June 2025 there were over 6500 adult prisoners in Victoria, 95 per cent of which were male and 5 per cent female, 40 per cent are on remand and 60 per cent are sentenced.
+These prisons, for the record, include Barwon; Melbourne Assessment Prison, the MAP; the Metropolitan Remand Centre, MRC; Port Phillip Prison; Western Plains; Fulham medium security; Hopkins medium security; Loddon Middleton medium security; Ravenhall maximum security; Beechworth minimum security; Judy Lazarus Transition Centre; Langi Kal Kal minimum security; Dame Phyllis Frost, the women's prison;

+and also Tarrengower.
+As of June 2025 there were over 6500 adult prisoners in Victoria, 95 per cent of whom were male and 5 per cent female; 40 per cent are on remand and 60 per cent are sentenced.